Stewart Ryrie (colonial settler)

-Stewart Ryrie (1778—1852) was a colonial settler of New South Wales and patriarch of the Ryrie family of colonial settlers.
+Stewart Ryrie (1778–1852) was a colonial settler of New South Wales and patriarch of the Ryrie family of colonial settlers.

+Early life

+Ryrie was born at Caithness in Scotland in 1778.

+Life

+British Army career

-He was born at Caithness in Scotland in 1778.
-He served in the British Army, as Deputy-Assistant Commissary General—a rank equivalent to Lieutenant—on the staff of Commissary General Sir Robert Hugh Kennedy, during the Peninsula War, and was said to have been present at the Battle of Waterloo.
+Ryrie served in the British Army, as Deputy-Assistant Commissary General—a rank equivalent to Lieutenant—on the staff of Commissary General Sir Robert Hugh Kennedy, during the Peninsula War, and was said to have been present at the Battle of Waterloo.

+Life in colonial New South Wales

 Ryrie came to New South Wales, in 1825, as the new Deputy Commissary General—a rank equivalent to a Lieutenant Colonel or Major—to work in the Commissariat Department of the colony.
 He brought his family with him.
 His first wife Anne (née Stewart) had died in 1816, and he married Isabella (née Cassels), prior to leaving Scotland in 1825.
 He had six children—four sons and two daughters—from his first marriage, and another three sons were born in Australia from his second marriage.

 The Governor of New South Wales, between 1824 and 1831 was Ralph Darling.
-Ryrie's deceased wife, Anne, was the sister of William Stewart (1769—1854).
+Ryrie's deceased wife, Anne, was the sister of William Stewart (1769–1854).
 Until 1827, Stewart was Lieutenant-Governor of New South Wales, under Darling, who regarded him favourably and granted him land at Mt Pleasant, near Bathurst.
 Ryrie and his family were, therefore, well-connected to Darling's administration and well-placed to benefit from its tendency to nepotism and to favour those of a military background.